No Swimming on Friday 22 May

 31 March 2015

-Beth Ward, our GB U17 Ladies Water Polo player is to travel to Baku, Azerbaijan, in June with the rest of the team to take part in the European Games.
+Beth Ward, our GB U17 Ladies Water Polo player, is to travel to Baku, Azerbaijan, in June with the rest of the team to take part in the European Games.

-The GB team qualified for the games in Nice recently, coming second in a qualifying group consisting of France, Switzerland, Portugal and Czechoslovakia, only losing to the French.
+The GB team qualified for the games in Nice recently, coming second in a qualifying group consisting of France, Switzerland, Portugal and Czechoslovakia, losing only to the French.